dbanetto/bf-rs/README.md

 A simple brainfuck interpreter in Rust.

-The goal is to implement the "language" as described at http://www.muppetlabs.com/~breadbox/bf/
+The goal is to learn more rust and implement brainfuck as described at http://www.muppetlabs.com/~breadbox/bf/

 ## Build